S3XT4-Studio/Age-of-Berk-Add-on-Information/info.md

 Snow Wraiths can be found in frozen biomes, and will become immediately hostile to players and wandering traders it sees.
 <br>
 <br>
-Skrills can shoot ice blasts, which damage and temporarily slow down victims.
+Snow Wraiths can shoot ice blasts, which damage and temporarily slow down victims.
 They should be considered very dangerous.
 <br>

 </details>